 Grandparents showed up late, delaying the wedding and the bride has to reassure the groom that she didn’t change her mind…

-Every wedding was very different and yet the same–none of our ceremonies went perfectly, but we are all still married!
+Every one of our children’s weddings were very different and yet the same–none of them went off without a hitch, yet, here we are– all still married!

-My wedding was a beautiful, traditional church wedding, and yes, all of those things and more could have made this bride sweat through her very white dress despite the cold January day.
-I was oblivious to a lot of the mishaps until after the vows were already shared, but it really wouldn’t have mattered.
+My wedding was a beautiful, traditional church wedding, and yes, all of those little mishaps could have made this bride sweat through her very white dress despite the cold January day.
+I was oblivious to most of it until after the vows were already shared, but it really wouldn’t have mattered.
 I loved this man, and I wanted to spend the rest of my life with him, and nothing was going to steal the joy I had on that day.

 It’s been thirty-three and a half years, and a not-so-perfect ride, but we love each other more than ever and are looking forward to growing old together.
-Four children, three weddings and five grandchildren under our belt, and we are grateful.
+Four children, three weddings and five grandchildren in our tribe, and we are grateful.

 One, a gorgeous church wedding in January (she didn’t learn from my story).